aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 Ansible AVD covers e.g. 90% of what you need and the remaining 10% must be customized.
 You as a user can customize or extend Ansible AVD as you see fit. | Ansible AVD covers e.g. 10% of what you need and the remaining 90% must be customized.
 Customizing the AVD design to your planned topology would be more work than doing it by hand

 ## How does Ansible work
-Before we can tell Ansible to do anything, Ansible needs to know about the devices (or hosts as Ansible calls it) it handles.
+Before we can tell Ansible to do anything, Ansible needs to know about the devices (or hosts as Ansible calls it) it handles.<br>
 This is defined in the Ansible ***inventory***.

 ### Inventories